Last Updated on

 Reasons why companies must keep expanding their product lines

-- Gain attention – a small portfolio may prevent you from standing out from the competition, particularly if your competitors have a vast range of products.
+- Gain attention – A small portfolio may prevent you from standing out from the competition, particularly if your competitors have a vast range of products.
 The more lines you offer the bigger your brand will be.

-- New marketing opportunities – when you introduce new products, new marketing opportunities will appear, enabling you to reach a larger audience.
+- New marketing opportunities – When you introduce new products, new marketing opportunities will appear, enabling you to reach a larger audience.

-- Attract new talent – when you have a great range of products and a popular brand, the best people will want to come and work with you.
+- Attract new talent – When you have a great range of products and a popular brand, the best people will want to come and work with you.
 When you add to your product line, the offshoot is that you instinctively attract the best team.

-- Generate anticipation – create excitement when new products are launched, getting your customers as animated as you are.
+- Generate anticipation – Create excitement when new products are launched, getting your customers as animated as you are.

-How Google did it and can non-tech companies do it too?
+How Google did it and, can non-tech companies do it too?

 Even as a non-tech company, you can learn from Google.
 You need to encourage development using APIs, get involved in conferences that showcase your talents and take part in thought leadership and research.

-Thing about how you can tap into current core sections of your business and build development from outside, creating an infrastructure that will add value internally.
+Think about how you can tap into current core sections of your business and build development from outside, creating an infrastructure that will add value internally.
 There is no right or wrong way to create your own ecosystem but powerful benefits can be created if you try.